NyteshadeXT/PF2e-Core-Vault/5-World/Factions/The Ebon Triad.md

 ## Overview

 From the fanatical peripheries of three vile churches comes a blasphemous doctrine known as the Way of the Ebon Triad, an anonymously penned collection of essays and scrolls soaked in phantasmagoric allegory and apocalyptic ecstasy.
-The Way outlines in vague terms a series of rituals and portentous events that culminate in the spiritual and physical adhesion of [[Kataklysmos]], [[Vorthron]] and [[Zerathos]] into a single supremely powerful overgod.
+The Way outlines in vague terms a series of rituals and portentous events that culminate in the spiritual and physical adhesion of [[The Old Gods]] Hextor, Erythnul and Vecna into a single supremely powerful overgod.
 Outlaws even within their own blasphemous religions, adherents to the Way of the Ebon Triad travel the world in search of fellow wanderers, often banding together to influence important events and edge the world closer to catastrophe.

 ## Culture